arduino/library-registry/FAQ.md

 In the event a library release is later discovered to contain something that absolutely can not be published, we do allow removing releases from Library Manager on request by the following procedure:

 1. Delete the [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) of the problematic release from the library's repository.
-1. Open an issue in [the issue tracker of this repository](https://github.com/arduino/library-registry/issues), specifying the URL of the library repository and requesting that the library be updated.
+1. Open an issue [here](https://github.com/arduino/library-registry/issues/new?labels=topic%3A+release+removal&template=release-removal.yml&title=Library+release+removal+request), specifying the name of the library and the version number of the release that should be removed.

 <a id="how-can-i-change-my-librarys-name"></a>